mattheww98/solphin_automation/README.md

 python prepare_workflow.py /path/to/POSCAR config.json
 ```

 The script does not need to be copied into or launched from the calculation directory.
-On
-the cluster, this is supported:
+E.g.

 ```bash
 cd /path/to/scratch/my_material